What is an offline meeting?

 Can I send meeting reminders?

-When an asynchronous meeting is in progress, mycommittee will send a daily reminder to all participants automatically.
+When an offline meeting is in progress, mycommittee will send a daily reminder to all participants automatically.
 The reminder email will also provide a brief summary or the last day's activities.
 Participants will get a special reminder on the last day of the meeting so they have an opportunity to make sure that discussions are wrapped up and all votes are in.

 What happens after the meeting?